 John Wooden was an All-American guard at Purdue University.
-After stints as a high school coach and teacher, he took over as head basketball coach at UCLA in 1948 and led the Bruins to a record 10 national championships.
+After stints as a high school coach and teacher, he took over as head basketball coach at University of California, Los Angeles in 1948 and led the Bruins to a record 10 national championships.
 The first person to be inducted to the Basketball Hall of Fame as a player and coach, Wooden died in Los Angeles on June 4, 2010.

 Early Life and College Career

 Basketball coach John Robert Wooden was born on October 14, 1910, in Martinsville, Indiana.
 He was one of six children born to parents Hugh and Roxie Wooden.
 His upbringing on a farm in Centerton with no electricity and little money instilled a strong work ethic, but Wooden also found time for fun by playing basketball in a barn with his three brothers.

 Early Teaching and Coaching Career

-In 1934, Wooden returned to Indiana to teach English and coach basketball, baseball and tennis at South Bend Central High School.
-During this time, he formulated the principles of his seminal "Pyramid of Success," teaching model, aiming to inspire his students and teams to derive the most from their potential, that was based on his father’s advice.
+In 1934, Wooden returned to Indiana to teach English and coach basketball, baseball, and tennis at South Bend Central High School.
+During this time, he formulated the principles of his seminal “Pyramid of Success” teaching model, aiming to inspire his students and teams to derive the most from their potential, that was based on his father’s advice.
 During two years at Dayton and nine years at Central, his high school basketball coaching record was 218-42.

 Post Coaching Career and Legacy

-Wooden was admitted to the Ronald Reagan UCLA Medical Center on May 26, 2010, and died of natural causes on June 4, four months shy of his 100th birthday.
-He was survived by his two children, seven grandchildren, and thousands of former players, coaches and friends who took the great teacher's life lessons to heart.
+Wooden was admitted to the Ronald Reagan UCLA Medical Center in Los Angeles on May 26, 2010, and died of natural causes on June 4, four months shy of his 100th birthday.
+He was survived by his two children, seven grandchildren, and thousands of former players, coaches, and friends who took the great teacher’s life lessons to heart.